Stellar foliation structures on surfaces: Questions

 \section{Questions}

-Hopf tori give examples of zebra structures on the torus without singularities such that all closed leaves lie in one homotopy class. \Cref{torus cover convex} says that if there are two non-homotopic closed leaves then every non-trivial free homotopy class of closed curves contains a closed leaf.
+Hopf tori give examples of zebra structures on the torus without singularities such that all closed leaves lie in one homotopy class. \Cref{torus cover convex} says that if there are two nonhomotopic closed leaves then every nontrivial free homotopy class of closed curves contains a closed leaf.
 But we are not sure of the following:

 \begin{question} Is there a zebra torus without singularities that has no closed leaves? \end{question}

 Every dilation structure on a closed surface has a cylinder \cite{BGT}.

 \begin{question} Does every zebra structure on a closed surface contain a cylinder? \end{question}